ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 Logging in the Tracker is done using our own Logger class: '/utils/Logger.java'.
 All logging is actioned based on whether or not the 'DEBUG_MODE' constant is set to true in the 'constants/TrackerConstants.java' class.

 To turn off Tracker logging simply change this boolean to false.

+TODO^^ is this up-to-date?
+I seem to remember us moving to standard Android logging...

 [Back to top](#top)